altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 Use case: object detection on heritage images

 ## Goals

-Annotation of object on heritage material for information retrieval, quantitative analysis, etc.
+Automatic annotation of objects on heritage images has uses in the field of information retrieval and digital humanities (quantitative analysis).

 ![Object detection on engraving material](https://github.com/altomator/Introduction_to_Deep_Learning-2-Object_Detection/blob/main/images/objet.JPG)